-How do you know if your getting scammed?
-Unlless you do your homework, it can be difficult.
+How do you know if you're getting scammed?
+Unless you do your homework, it can be difficult.
 Heres why.
 In one study, researchers tested 14 different CBD products.
 Nine out of the 14 (64%) were labeled inaccurately.
-What they contained was not the same as what their lables indicated.
+What they contained was not the same as what their labels indicated.

 In a larger study, researchers tested 84 different CBD products from 31 different companies.
 Their findings proved many failures among companies.

 Heres what they found: